cotonne/cotonne.github.io/_posts/2016-12-31-event-sourcing-under-steroids.markdown

 ### What is it?

+Lambda is a managed service offered by Amazon Web Services.
 A lambda is just a small piece of code which complies to an interface.
 It can be written in Python, node.js and java 8.
+You write a piece of code, you upload it in the AWS cloud and you let Amazon managed aspects like scaling, monitoring, configuration, ... and so on.
+You trigger it with others services like API Gateway or SNS.

 For Java, you have [differents way to create a lambda][java-lambda].
 One way is to implement an interface: